 A.6.7.16.1.1 Test Purpose and Environment

 The purpose of this test is to verify that the accuracy of PRS-RSRPP measurement in RRC_CONNECTED is within the specified limits.
-This test will verify the requirements in clauses 10.1.X.y and 10.1.
-X.z.
+This test will verify the requirements in clauses 10.1.38.2.

 A.6.7.16.1.2 Test parameters

 In this set of test cases all cells are on the same carrier frequency.
 Supported test configurations are shown in table A.6.7.16.1.2-1.
-Both absolute and relative accuracy of PRS-RSRPP measurements are tested by using the parameters in A.6.7.16.1.2-2.
+Both absolute accuracy of PRS-RSRPP measurements are tested by using the parameters in A.6.7.16.1.2-2.
 In all test cases, Cell 1 is the PCell.